 Sponsor a Child

 Children in Uganda are orphaned for many reasons.
-Some are abandoned because their families cannot support them, some have had parents pass away, and others have been a part of or witnessed tragic events and are taken from their families.
+Some are abandoned because their families cannot support them or do not want to care for them, some have had parents pass away, and others have been apart of or witnessed tragic events and are taken from their families for their safety.
 God calls us to care for one another; even more so, to look after the orphaned and widowed.
 Your tax-deductible contribution of just $40 a month will provide an abandoned child with a safe, loving, Christian-based place in which to thrive.

 WHAT DOES MY SUPPORT PROVIDE?